welcome to the

 Insurance and Benefits

-What is Open Enrollment?
-It is an annual window (usually in the fall) when employers and the government (Medicare & ACA) allow employees/consumers to elect or change their benefit options.
+Open Enrollment is an annual window (usually in the fall) when employers and the government (Medicare & the Affordable Care Act – ACA) allow employees/consumers to elect or change their benefit options.
 This can include health, dental, life insurance, and possibly other ancillary benefits ranging from legal services to pet insurance.

 Typically, you can only enroll in benefit plans outside the open enrollment window IF you are either a new employee or experience a qualifying life event.
 Qualifying life events generally include: